AbcAeffchen/Sephpa/README.md

         'ultmtDebtr'    => 'Ultimate Debtor Name'   // just an information, this do not affect the payment (max 70 characters)
     ));

-You can use methods from SepaUtilities class to check if iban and bic are valid and also if other text like the debtor name fits into the SEPA charset.
-You should use the methods of this class to check and sanitize the inputs.
-If the inputs are invalid, the file will be created without any problems, but your bank will reject the file.
-The easiest way to use SepaUtilities is by using the check method.

-    $isValid = SepaUtilities::check('iban',$input);

-You can just insert the field the input is for and the input it self.
-This method will not work with dates and data that can only take some different values as e.g. 'btchBookg'.
+You can use methods from [SepaUtilities](https://github.com/AbcAeffchen/SepaUtilities) to validate and sanitize the inputs.

 To each collection you can add as many payments as you want